 This course introduces students to the literature of Caribbean women.
-Readings highlight Caribbean women's heroism, grass-roots activism, courage and struggles in their own words from their own perspectives.
-Through a variety of readings, students will gain knowledge and an understanding of the struggles, difficulties and triumphs in the lives of Caribbean women.
-Pre-requisite: ENG-101
+Readings highlight Caribbean women's heroism, grass-roots activism, courage and struggles in their own words from

-LIT 204 Introduction to the Short Story
+LIT 204 Introduction to the Short Story 3 CR

 In this course students read, discuss, analyze, write about and experience the short story, in the process learning about the genre's elements and its variety of forms.
 Students are exposed to a range of periods, regions, and sensibilities, and are made familiar with a variety of literary sub-genres and literary terminology.
 Pre-requisite: ENG-101